Public Records Request | City of San Diego Official Website

 OtherAI Summary

-The City of San Diego provides information about accessing public records under the California Public Records Act (CPRA).
-The city maintains a Public Records Portal (NextRequest) that allows the public to submit requests, track their status, and search previously published documents online.
-Requests can be made anonymously, though the requester will need to monitor the portal for responses, and all submitted information, including requester details, is considered public record subject to inspection under state law.
+The City of San Diego provides a webpage explaining its public records request process under the California Public Records Act (CPRA).
+The city operates an online Public Records Portal (NextRequest) where residents can submit records requests, track their status, and search previously published requests and documents.
+The page clarifies that public records include writings related to public business, that requests can be submitted anonymously (though updates cannot be provided for anonymous requests), and that request submitter information is itself considered public record under state law.

 Full text